 - The way the snap placket is constructed is AWESOME.
 For real, I promise, this pattern has the EASIEST construction of leg bindings and snap placket EVER.

 - Did I mention I like the way the snap placket is constructed?
 No need for interfacing, and it’s SO STURDY!
-You use a piece of woven fabric to make it!
+You use a piece of woven fabric to make it and a set of snaps!
+I like this Snap Set.

 - Cut lines for disposable diapers AND cloth diapers.
 Mamas who use cloth diapers know the struggle.
 A lot of onesies don’t fit well over cloth, and they may cause leaks even!
 This pattern fits PERFECTLY over cloth, no pulling or stretching, making compression leaks less likely!